- 14 hours ago

 Los Blancos stormed back from two goals down to win 5-2, with Vinicius Junior, who netted in the final, tormenting BVB again, this time with a hat-trick.

-Viktor Gyokeres is also up and running.
-He scored as Sporting CP beat Lille 2-0 and netted in MD3 when his team defeated Sturm Graz by the same scoreline on MD3.
+Prior to his own fine night against Man City, Gyokeres got up and running when he scored as Sporting CP beat Lille 2-0.
+He also netted in MD3 when the Portuguese team defeated Sturm Graz by the same scoreline.

-Mohamed Salah opened his account for the tournament on MD2, as the Reds eased past Bologna.
-Darwin Nunez then got them a narrow MD3 win over RB Leipzig.
+Liverpool defeated Milan 3-1 at San Siro on MD1.
+Salah opened his account for the tournament on MD2, as the Reds eased past Bologna, and it was Darwin Nunez who got them a narrow MD3 win over RB Leipzig.

-But Erling Haaland was unable to get off to a strong start.
+Haaland did not get off to a strong start.
 Man City and Inter contested a competitive 0-0 draw at the Etihad Stadium in a repeat of the 2023 final, with the in-form striker unable to get a goal despite playing the full 90 minutes.

 Going into MD2, Haaland had started the Premier League campaign in electric form for Man City, scoring 10 goals in his first five top-flight games.
 City were eyeing goals as they faced Slovan Bratislava and Haaland will have been relieved to get off the mark after being denied by Inter in his opener.
 It proved a comfortable win for City.